-Microsoft's been hyping up Kinect for over a year now, and the motion sensing Xbox peripheral has finally arrived.
+Microsoft's been hyping up Kinect for over a year now, and we've been enjoying the motion sensing Xbox peripheral for just as long.
 Our verdict?
 We love it, and it feels like the future.
+This is why we're adding it to our 2011 Holiday Gift Guide.
 If you know anyone with an Xbox 360 console who doesn't have Kinect, then we'd recommend putting this one on your gift list.
-The Kinect sensor costs $149.99, and includes Kinect Adventures, a disc full of mini-games that let you try out a bunch of Kinect's features.
+The Kinect sensor costs $149.99, and includes Kinect Adventures, a disc full of mini-games that let you try out a bunch of Kinect's features.It also includes download token codes for Fruit Ninja Kinect and Gunstringer, two Xbox Live Arcade Kinect titles.
 You can also do video chat with other Kinect users and Windows Live users as well, and you get voice control over your Xbox 360.
 Seriously, this is the video game accessory to have this holiday season--especially during your holiday parties with friends and family around.

 Aside from the sensor itself, here are a few Kinect games that we think are worth picking up as well: